|Paris Made Simple||

 When is the best time to go?

-I love going in March or April.
+I love going to Paris in March or April.
 The city is coming alive with fresh strawberries to buy from street vendors and beautiful tulips planted plentifully all over Paris.
 The weather can be tricky.
 I've been there in March and they were having a heat wave in the 80s.
-But, once I went in April and had not packed warm clothes and it was raining and chilly - I got a cold!!
-The prices are still often low season prices.
+But, once I went in April and had not packed warm clothes, it was raining and chilly - I got a cold!!
+The prices are still low season though some change mid March or others in April.
 Most of the tourists will be school kids on tours from all over the world.

 June is nice, prices are starting to creep up, but you may be able to find good prices.
 The weather is warm but not "I need to be at the beach" hot.
 The tourists haven't hit in full yet either.
 The flowers and gardens will be just amazing!

 August is HOT.
-Most Parisians have gone somewhere else (as Europeans travel a lot).
+Many Parisians have gone somewhere else (as Europeans travel a lot).
 The people left behind to deal with you may not be at their best.
-This would be my last choice for times to visit: the people you came to mingle with are gone, the one's left wish they were elsewhere, and did I say that it's hot?
+But times have changed and more people are staying in the city and lots of fun activities are scheduled.
+But I would still consider this to my last choice for times to visit: the people you came to mingle with are gone, the one's left wish they were elsewhere, and did I say that it's hot?

 Just be prepared.
 I've heard people come back from an August vacation in Paris full of frustration.
 Comments I rarely hear after visits during other times of the year.
 I've always thought that perhaps they weren't prepared.